 Visiting us for the first time its helpful to understand what to expect from the consultation.
-As primary health practitioner we required a comprehensive case history so please arrive few minutes before your appointment to fill out clinical details.
+As primary health practitioner we require a comprehensive case history so please arrive few minutes before your appointment to fill out clinical details.

 In the consultation we will ask you a series of questions both related to what has brought you to seek treatment as well as looking at your past history to establish any contributing factors.

 This will allow us a greater understanding of where you are with your health and if there are any contraindications or any referrals that are needed to be made.